 This effort will provide insight into the geological controls on hydrates and will shed light on fundamental in-situ properties (porosity, pore-interconnectivity, and mineralogy) of hydrate-bearing sediments.
 These results will be of great interest to industries that view hydrate as either an energy source or geo-hazard.

 The project team created a high-resolution structural image using 3-D seismic data procured from M/S CGG-Veritas Inc. The navigation quality control and binning of the 3-D data were completed in February 2013 and data processing (i.e., filtering, muting, stacking velocity analysis, and brute stack generation) was completed in July 2013.

-Upon completing the 3-D imaging with the CGG-Veritas data, researchers developed a good understanding of the stratigraphy along the profile and the structure of the BSR.
+Researchers were able to develop a good understanding of the stratigraphy along the profile and the structure of the BSR upon completing the 3-D imaging using the CGG-Veritas data.
 Although depth imaging has been done in 3-D, the tomography must be done in 2-D due to software limitations.
 A collaboration with USGS has been formed to provide project personnel with state-of-art high resolution 2-D MCS and collocated OBS data from WR313 and GC955.
 The initial tomographic models were completed in July 2014.
 FWI of GC955 OBS data to produce high-resolution velocity and attenuation models was competed in November 2014.
 To gain further insight into the hydrate-free gas system in GC955, the project team applied rock physics model to logs from well GC955-H and found out that the hydrate bearing sands are not massive.
 They likely have a layered stratigraphy with thin clay layers separating the sand sheets.
 This effort was completed in June 2015.